Optimization of Modified Quantum Discord in Projector Space: Introduction

-The difference between the two gives us discord $\delta(S:A)_ {\{{\Pi}^{A}_{j}\}}$ for a specific set of projectors that in turn speaks of the information loss as the difference in the information content of the pre/post-measurement states.
-Discord between S and A is then defined through an optimization over the entire projector space of A.
+The difference between the two measures gives us discord $\delta(S:A)_ {\{{\Pi}^{A}_{j}\}}$ for a specific set of projectors that in turn speaks of the information loss as we move from the pre- to the post-measurement states.
+Discord between S and A is then defined through an optimization over the entire projector space of A and this is known to be intractable[2].